moonjae/Daimo/README.md

 ##### Backend (Django, EC2, Nginx, Postgresql)
 - Crawler keeps retrieving data from naver endpoint
 - Gradient Boosting Regressor predicts price values
-- Processes user requests and returned json data (REST API)
+- Processes user requests and returns json data (REST API)
     - Query requests ex) property list, favorites list
     - Add to favorites request
     - Retrieves Google OAuth token from the frontend and process user login (The backend simply uses the token to retrieve user information so it can be stored in the database and reused when the same user attempts to login again)